adrishyantee/Fampay/README.md

 https://run.mocky.io/v3/04a04703-5557-4c84-a127-8c55335bb3b4

 ## 😓 Difficulties Faced:
-- Due to limited amount to time could implement the SharedPrefernces feature to save the list of items once dismiss button is tapped
+- Due to limited amount to time couldn't implement the SharedPrefernces feature to save the list of items once dismiss button is tapped

 ## 🪐 Steps to Build locally:
 - Clone with `git clone https://github.com/adrishyantee/Fampay`.
 - Open Android Studio IDE and open the file
-- Let the Gradle Sync happen auotmatically and the app is built.
+- Let the Gradle Sync happen automatically and the app is built.
 - Run on Android Emulator or Physical Device connected with USB.

 ## Developed With 💖 By: